Rizwans-github/Walmart-Analysis/README.md

   Rating                    NUMERIC(3,1) NOT NULL
 );

-/* The below query wasn't working because VS CODE isn't given the permissions it wasn't even working in MySQL workbench due to [ERROR 3948 (42000), ERROR 2068 (HY000)] and and on the hunt for the reasons I was able to resolve it with the help of StackOverflow (https://stackoverflow.com/questions/59993844/error-loading-local-data-is-disabled-this-must-be-enabled-on-both-the-client, https://stackoverflow.com/questions/63361962/error-2068-hy000-load-data-local-infile-file-request-rejected-due-to-restrict) LOAD DATA LOCAL INFILE "C:/Users/Mohd Rizwan/Downloads/Walmartwalmart_dataData.csv"
+/* The below query wasn't working because VS CODE didn't have the permission it wasn't even working in MySQL workbench due to [ERROR 3948 (42000), ERROR 2068 (HY000)] and on the hunt for the reasons I was able to resolve it with the help of StackOverflow (https://stackoverflow.com/questions/59993844/error-loading-local-data-is-disabled-this-must-be-enabled-on-both-the-client, https://stackoverflow.com/questions/63361962/error-2068-hy000-load-data-local-infile-file-request-rejected-due-to-restrict) LOAD DATA LOCAL INFILE "C:/Users/Mohd Rizwan/Downloads/Walmartwalmart_dataData.csv"